RoyRao2333/EasyLocker/README.md

 # EasyLocker
+NOT COMPLETED!
+STILL PROGRAMMING! <br/>
 A Swift application used to lock apps on your macOS.